-- The Capital Budgeting Unit (CBU) has oversight responsibility for the state's permanent improvement projects program.
-The Unit guides project requests through the approval process with the Joint Bond Review Committee and the State Fiscal Accountability Authority.
-The Unit tracks project budgets and expenditures.
+- The Capital Budget Office (CBO) has oversight responsibility for the state's permanent improvement projects program.
+The Office guides project requests through the approval process with the Joint Bond Review Committee and the State Fiscal Accountability Authority.
+The Office tracks project budgets and expenditures.
 It also assists agencies in gaining approvals for land acquisitions, donations, and exchanges.

-- CBU facilitates the planning process for state agencies' capital improvements programs through the Comprehensive Permanent Improvement Plan (CPIP).
+- CBO facilitates the planning process for state agencies' capital improvements programs through the Comprehensive Permanent Improvement Plan (CPIP).
 The Plan reflects permanent improvement project activity in five-year intervals.

-- CBU works with state agencies and the State Treasurer's Office to develop the bond draw schedules semi-annually, thereby governing the release of capital improvement bond funds for authorized projects.
-The Unit also maintains the Statewide Permanent Improvement Reporting System (SPIRS) for tracking the budgets and expenditures of permanent improvement projects and sending monthly reports on project activity to state agencies.
+- CBO works with state agencies and the State Treasurer's Office to develop the bond draw schedules semi-annually, thereby governing the release of capital improvement bond funds for authorized projects.
+The Office also maintains the Statewide Permanent Improvement Reporting System (SPIRS) for tracking the budgets and expenditures of permanent improvement projects and sending monthly reports on project activity to state agencies.